Instance Methods #

 1. Core Concepts #

-- Concept Explanation: Instance methods are functions that belong to instances of a particular type (Class, Structure, or Enumeration).
-They encapsulate logic for manipulating that instance.
-Unlike Objective-C, which only allows classes to define methods, Swift’s Structs and Enums can also define methods, making Swift’s Value Types extremely powerful.
+- Concept Explanation: Instance methods are functions that belong to instances of a specific type (class, structure, enumeration).
+They encapsulate the logic for manipulating that instance.

 - Key Syntax: